SUU Seal (for official use only)

 3. Undertake a good faith effort to collect crime statistics from any law enforcement agency having jurisdiction over Non-Campus Property that is subject to reporting under the Clery Act.
 This may include any criminal activity by students at Non-Campus locations of student organizations officially recognized by the University, including student organizations with non-campus housing.

 5. Publish the ASR by October 1 of each year, or such other date as designated by the U.S. Department of Education.
-In conjunction with SUU Police and Student Affairs, the Office of Equal Opportunity and Clery Compliance shall compile and disclose:
+In conjunction with SUU Police, Student Affairs, and the Office of Enterprise Risk Management, Compliance, and Safety shall compile and disclose:

 1. Crime statistics described above (Section IV.Q.1.a.);